michalgutowski/ovirt-grafana/README.md

 ```
 # psql -U postgres -f grant.sql ovirt_engine_history
 ```
-Remove the file you used to grant permissions to the newly created user:
+Remove the file you used to grant permissions:
 ```
 # rm grant.sql
 ```
-Exit the postgres user shell by pressing Ctrl+d
+Exit the postgres user shell by pressing `Ctrl+d`

 Add the following lines for the newly created user to /var/opt/rh/rh-postgresql10/lib/pgsql/data/pg_hba.conf preceding the line beginning local all all
 ```